codacy/codacy-pmd/src/main/resources/docs/description/category_java_performance_IntegerInstantiation.md

 Calling new Integer() causes memory allocation that can be avoided by the static Integer.valueOf().
 It makes use of an internal cache that recycles earlier instances making it more memory efficient.
+Note that new Integer() is deprecated since JDK 9 for that reason.

 Example(s):
 ```